bsurmanski/wlc/README.md

 ## OWL Compiler

 *IMPORTANT*: currently the OWL compiler is in development.
 WLC is not yet ready for active usage.
 There is likely to be many bugs and missing features.
+Additionally, development may not be stable.
+It is recommended to download a tagged release version.

 OWL is a new language meant to be used in a system level context.
 As such, there will be no garbage collector, no virtual machine, etc.